scarf-sh/docs/docs/user_best_practices.md

 - Look for companies activities over an extended period of time.
 Repeated downloads over 30/90/180 days is a very predictive indicator of ongoing reliance
 - Look for companies who download incremental versions of your software over time
 - Look at documentation views over time, especially upgrade docs and operational docs from the same user/company
+- Condsider adding a ping or call back within your software to an empty page behind a Scarf Gateway URL, this will allow you see these calls within Scarf.

 ### Basic lead scoring and customer journey mapping with Scarf